Conrad I, Duke of Swabia: Life

 There is considerable confusion about Conrad and his family.
 He is often identified with Cuno of Öhningen.
 The identities of his parents are not known for certain.
-His father is sometimes said to be Count Udo from the Wetterau, and his mother an unknown daughter of Herbert I, Count of Vermandois.
+There is no documented reason to establish that he is the son of Count Udo from the Wetterau, and his mother an unknown daughter of Herbert I, Count of Vermandois.
 There is also some debate about the identity of Conrad's wife.
 She is often said to be Reglint (or Richlind), daughter of Liudolf, Duke of Swabia, and thus a granddaughter of Emperor Otto I. Others argue that his wife was Judith, daughter of Adalbert of Marchtal.

 When Duke Otto I unexpectedly died during the Imperial campaign in Italy of 981-982, he left no heirs.
 To fill the vacancy, Emperor Otto II (who may have been Conrad's brother-in-law) appointed Conrad as Duke of Swabia.
 Conrad is notable for being the first Swabian duke to keep the title in the family; after his death in 997 he was succeeded by his son Hermann II.